 Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when running normally.
 When you identify a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.

-Farnell Mechanical, Inc. can provide the quick, effective mini-split repair in Opelika you deserve.
+Farnell Mechanical, Inc. can provide the quick, effective mini-split repair in Auburn and Opelika you deserve.
 Our technicians are familiar with all the mini-split AC smells you may encounter.
 To help you protect your HVAC system, we’d like to share some of the most common smells and what they could mean.

 1. Musty or Moldy Smell